dkapesa/Lintel/README.md

 R6 is a controlled redesign and engineering migration of the logged in product.
 The goal is not to make the existing Workspace merely prettier.
 It is to turn Lintel into a calmer, faster and more deliberate **engineering verification workstation**.

+The six part Cursor and Mobbin reference study, target application architecture and migration programme are complete.
+Implementation now begins with a private R6 interaction laboratory before production migration.

-A six part Cursor and Mobbin reference study covered Agents, Cloud Agents, Bugbot, Integrations, Settings and Automations.
-The work focused on spatial hierarchy, pane behaviour, progressive disclosure, object lifecycle, technical density, commands, responsive workstation states and interaction smoothness.
+The reference study covered Agents, Cloud Agents, Bugbot, Integrations, Settings and Automations.
+It focused on spatial hierarchy, pane behaviour, progressive disclosure, object lifecycle, technical density, commands, responsive workstation states and interaction smoothness.

 The central R6 principle is: